Listed below are important guidelines for joining a group walk with the club:

 c) Avoid denim jeans, as these retain water for long periods and are very uncomfortable when wet.

-A wind and waterproof coat is essential.
+A wind and waterproof coat with a hood is essential.

 Hat and Gloves